jsiek/abstract-binding-trees/README.md

 system that decides whether any two substitutions are equal.
 Many of the equations of the σ algebra are definitional equalities, so they are automatically taken into account when you use `refl` to prove an equality in Agda.

-The σ algebra equations that are not definitional equalities are marked with a †.
+† The σ algebra equations that are not definitional equalities are marked with a †.
 They have been added to Agda's rewrites using the `--rewriting` option, so if you add the `--rewriting` option to the top of your Agda files, then they will also automatically be taken into account when you use `refl`.
 Otherwise, you will need to manually apply the equations marked with †.

+‡ These equations are neither definitional nor have they been added to Agda's rewrites, so you will need to apply them manually.